mintopia/hdmi-matrix-api/README.md

 ## Installation

-Install the dependencies using `pip install -r requirements.txt`
+Install the dependencies using `pip install -r requirements.txt`.
+Then install a web server, I suggest uvicorn by running `pip install "uvicorn[standard]"`.

 ## Configuration